loresoft/loresoft.github.io/_posts/2014-12-17-KickStart-Application-Initiation-Framework.md

 - StartupTask - Run any class that implements `IStartupTask`
 - Autofac - Registers all Autofac `Module` classes and creates the container
 - AutoMapper - Registers all AutoMapper `Profile` classes
+- log4net - Use log4net as a logger
-- MongoDB - Registers all `BsonClassMap` classes with MongoDB serialization.
+- MongoDB - Registers all `BsonClassMap` classes with MongoDB serialization
-- Ninject - Registers all `NinjectModule` classes and creates an `IKernal`.
+- Ninject - Registers all `NinjectModule` classes and creates an `IKernal`
+- NLog - Use NLog as a logger
 - SimpleInjector - Run all `ISimpleInjectorRegistration` instances allowing container registration
 - Unity - Run all `IUnityRegistration` instances allowing container registration